athena-framework/website/docs/components/serializer.md

-The [Serializer](https://athena-framework.github.io/serializer/Athena/Serializer.html) component adds enhanced (de)serialization features.
+The [Serializer][Athena::Serializer] component adds enhanced (de)serialization features.
 This component is mostly optional, but is integrated into the default view layer of Athena.

-When an [ASR::Serializable](https://athena-framework.github.io/serializer/Athena/Serializer/Serializable.html) is returned from a controller action, that object will be serialized via the serializer component, as opposed to Crystal's standard libraries' `#to_json` method.
+When an [ASR::Serializable][Athena::Serializer::Serializable] is returned from a controller action, that object will be serialized via the serializer component, as opposed to Crystal's standard libraries' `#to_json` method.

 !!! info
     If an object implements _both_ `ASR::Serializable` and `JSON::Serializable`, the serializer component takes priority.

-The [ART::View](https://athena-framework.github.io/athena/Athena/Routing/View.html) annotation can be used to configure serialization related options on a per route basis.
+The [ART::View][Athena::Routing::View] annotation can be used to configure serialization related options on a per route basis.

 ```crystal
 require "athena"